Where We Started

 Since our formation in 1995, we have significantly expanded our operations through strategic acquisitions and we are now a global producer of primary aluminum with aluminum reduction facilities in the United States and Iceland.

 Our primary aluminum facilities produce standard grade and value-added primary aluminum products.
-Our current annual primary aluminum production capacity is approximately 1,013,000 tonnes per year (tpy), of which 267,000 tpy remained curtailed as of December 31, 2015.
-We produced approximately 936,000 tonnes of primary aluminum in 2015.
+Our current annual primary aluminum production capacity is approximately 1,016,000 tonnes per year (tpy).
+We produced approximately 750,000 tonnes of primary aluminum in 2018.

 In addition to our primary aluminum assets, we also own a carbon anode production facility located in Vlissingen, the Netherlands (Vlissingen) and hold a 40% interest in Baise Haohai Carbon Co., Ltd. (BHH), a joint venture that owns and operates a carbon anode and cathode facility located in the Guangxi Zhuang Autonomous Region of South China.
 Carbon anodes are used in the production of primary aluminum and both BHH and Vlissingen currently supply carbon anodes to Grundartangi.